ResistanceVault/bombtriangles/README.md

 ### How to build

-You just need vasm to build the whole project, shrinkler compress it, the final executable for now it's about 15k, this means we have space to add more stuff.
+You just need vasm to build the whole project and shrinkler to compress it, the final executable should be about 19k.
+Use the included Makefiles as helper.

 Devpac also compiles the project on a real amiga, just feed r.s to devpac and click assemble, it will work (or at least it works on my stock A600).